scalajp/2018.scalamatsuri.org/_candidates_en/TomokazuMatsushita_1.md

   - Person or business considering migration from Java to Scala
   - Person or business interested in Scala development case studies
 ---
-As a Scala development and adoption case study, I will explain how TierLine, Inc developed the current warehouse logistics system from scratch.
-By going through the design and source code, I will show the development benefit of intoducing Scala.
+As a Scala development and adoption case study, I will explain how TierLine, Inc developed their current warehouse logistics system from scratch.
+By going through the design and source code, I will show the development benefit of introducing Scala.

 In our system, we use the following opensource frameworks:
 - Front end: React.js and Scala.js